 For detailed information about applying tracks, see Work with Tracks.
 This is the Track panel item to check if you want to display a Reference track:

 The Reference track does not have editable options.
-However, you can add white space above and/or below the ruler using sliders in the Layout section.
+However, you can change the amount of white space above/below the track using sliders in the Layout section.

 Coverage tracks